 We will be courteous, helpful and accurate in our dealings with you at all times.
 We will avoid the use of technical jargon wherever possible.
 We will provide clear and straightforward information and advice that is appropriate to our role and responsibilities, and explain our understanding of the legal requirements that support our positions and actions.

 We will do everything we can to make ourselves available to everyone needing our services, including those with impairment or disability.
 Please let us know how we can help.

 We will answer all correspondence within a deadline of 10 working days of receipt.
 If we cannot provide a complete reply within that time for any reason we will contact you to let you know why and when you may expect a full response.

 Where we agree with you that the best approach is to meet, we will swiftly arrange a suitable date with you.
 We will keep the appointment to the time agreed.
-If, exceptionally, we cannot then field the intended person(s), we will provide an appropriate substitute(s) or, if you wish, arrange a new appointment at a mutually convenient time.
+If, exceptionally, the intended person(s) is then unable to attend, we will provide an appropriate substitute(s) or, if you wish, arrange a new appointment at a time to suit all parties.

 Your complaint will be thoroughly investigated and you will be sent a written response within 10 working days of it being received.
-If, however, we are unable to send out a final response within that timescale we will send you an interim reply telling you why and when you may expect to know the outcome.
+If, however, we are unable to send out a final response within that timescale we will contact you to let you know why and when you may expect to know the outcome.

 Most complaints are settled in this way.
-However if, following our investigation, you still feel that your complaint has not been resolved you can take the matter up under the Health & Safety Executive’s Complaints Procedure.
+However if, following our investigation, you still feel that your complaint has not been resolved you can take the matter up under HSE's complaints procedure.